-Those who have pursued the question find that Uruslua Niebuhr was the unacknowledged co-author, perhaps of all of his works.
-Urusla left documentation of transcriptions of their on-going theological conversations, which if studied in detail, might document the extent of her contributions being difficult to determine) of many if not all of Reinhold Niebuhr’s theological works.
-But the quest to discover the independent thinking of Ursula Niebuhr also founders on the rocks of “a life not lived.”
+Those who have pursued the question find that Uruslua Niebuhr was an unacknowledged co-author, perhaps of all of his works.
+Urusla left documentation of transcriptions of their on-going theological conversations, which if studied in detail, might document the extent of her contributions.
+I note here that Reinhold Neibuhr did not publish any of his major works until after they met.
+Still, the quest to discover the independent thinking of Ursula Niebuhr may founder on the rocks of “a life not lived.”

 What are we to make of the unacknowledged contributions of wives, mistresses, secretaries, and editors to the works of great men?
 To say that intelligent intellectual women happily chose the role of helpmeet says something about their times, but nothing about their choices not to become theologians, as the option to become one was not available.
-Indeed, Charlotte and Ursula probably both considered themselves lucky to have gotten as far as they did by hooking up with great men.
+Indeed, Charlotte and Ursula may have considered themselves lucky to have gotten as far as they did by hooking up with great men.
 They may have recognized that there was no future for female theologians in their days.

 Reinhold Niebuhr’s older sister, Hulda Niebuhr, who must have been as intelligent and capable as Reinhold and their younger brother Richard (also a leading theologian), was told by their father that a woman’s desire for an education was an example of the sin of “egotism” and would hinder her chances of marriage.
 Hulda enrolled in college after her father’s death, earning a bachelor’s and a master’s at Boston University, and later completing “all-but-dissertation” towards doctorate at Union Seminary.
 Hulda Niebuhr remained unmarried, a status that would have been pitied in her time, and instead of pursuing a career in the masculine field of theology, chose Christian education.
 It will do no good to search for the contributions of Hulda Niebuhr the theologian, for this too was “a life not lived.”